s4s0l/dind4j/README.md

 [openjdk image](https://github.com/docker-library/openjdk/blob/0476812eabd178c77534f3c03bd0a2673822d7b9/8-jdk/alpine/Dockerfile "Source"))
 included.

-Dind image runs dockerd in foreground so in order to use it you have to start linked image.
+Original Dind images runs dockerd in foreground so in order to use it you have to start linked image.
 This may be inconvenient especially when you need to mount some directories to child containers during build.
 This image allows to run commands along started docker daemon in background.